Your Driving Record

 A full audiogram test (Hearing Test).

-- Drug Testing Requirements: Before you can become a Coach Operator trainee for Community Transit, you must:
+- Drug Testing Requirements: Before you can become a Bus Driver Trainee for Community Transit, you must:

 Take a drug test